 As a website designer, good design is important to me!
-And as a former photographer and current person who works on the Internet, SEO is also really important to me, and it’s actually how I got most of my inquiries as an elopement photographer.
+And as a former photographer and current person who works on the Internet, SEO is also really important to me, and it’s actually how I got most of my inquiries in my days as a wedding & elopement photographer.
 And you just can’t get the same look with Pixieset or Wix, or the same SEO results as you can with the bigger names – WordPress, Squarespace, and Showit.

-Easy to Use: WordPress vs Squarespace vs Showit
+Easy to Use: Showit vs Squarespace vs WordPress

 There’s a learning curve with any new platform, but some have a steeper curve than others.
 Here are the website platforms ranked by how easy they are to use.